 Impact

-A flaw in the Linux kernel’s XFS file system recovery path causes a release operation to be performed on an uninitialized or dangling pointer when attribute recovery fails to obtain an inode reference.
-The resulting memory corruption can trigger a kernel crash or panic, potentially disrupting system availability and exposing the machine to further instability.
-The vulnerability is a classic use‑of‑invalid‑pointer scenario, identified as a memory management issue.
+A flaw in the Linux kernel’s XFS file system recovery path causes a release operation to be performed on a dangling pointer when attribute recovery fails to obtain an inode reference.
+This results in memory corruption that can trigger a kernel crash or panic, compromising system availability and potentially exposing the machine to additional instability.
+The issue is a classic use‑of‑invalid‑pointer scenario, classified as a memory management flaw (CWE‑825).

 Affected Systems